-Vaccine Delivery: The Texas Medical Association is dedicated to helping assure all Texans are fully vaccinated.
+Vaccine Delivery: The Texas Medical Association is dedicated to helping ensure all Texans are fully vaccinated.
 TMA recommends several actions to help remove barriers for physicians and add accountability and transparency to all aspects of vaccine delivery.

-(a) Eliminate the business tax on vaccines;
+- Eliminate the business tax on vaccines;

 Last Updated On